-40 to 45 degrees seems a fairly unlikely extreme for most of us on our summer holidays, but if you’re heading south, it’s crucial not to underestimate the effect high temperatures can have on you as a rider.
-The average daily high in Mallorca last July was 34, and in the South of Spain it was 39 most days.
+If you’re heading south on holiday this summer, it’s crucial not to underestimate the effect high temperatures can have on you cycling.
+The average daily high in Mallorca last July was 34 degrees centigrade, and areas such as Andalucia in the South of Spain saw 39 degrees most days.
 This is more than enough to wipe out most of us, and there were days when the peak temperatures were even higher.

 His experiment looked at the effects of cooling while using an indoor trainer, but the results can be applied to a hot climate too, particularly while climbing when you don’t have the cooling effect of speed.